Why Seasonality Adjustments Mislead Advertisers on Black Friday

 FAQs

-When do seasonality adjustments make sense?
+When can seasonality adjustments still make sense?

 Comments